 As mainline steam ended as part of regular service on the nation's railroads, efforts intensified to preserve artifacts and equipment from steam-era railroading.
 Hundreds of locomotives and cabooses went on display in parks and at local museums across the country.
 As of 2010, some 1,900 steam locomotives alone existed across North America.

 Steam-era shops became prime spaces for museums.
 In 1977, Southern donated land at Spencer, North Carolina, formerly a steam locomotive repair shop, for the North Carolina Transportation Museum.
-The Central Pacific's 1869 shops in Sacramento, at one time the largest industrial complex west of the Mississippi River, now are leased to the California State Railroad Museum.
+Two structures at the Central Pacific’s 1869 shops in Sacramento, at one time the largest industrial complex west of the Mississippi River, now are leased to the California State Railroad Museum.

 Some steam equipment still operates.
 Union Pacific kept its last steam locomotive, no. 844, on its roster.
 Canadian Pacific returned locomotive 2816 to service in 2001 as a part of the railroad's Community Connect program.
 Some nonprofits run steam programs.
 For example, there are Southern Pacific Daylight locomotive 4449, which came out of a park in Portland, Oregon, initially to pull the 1976 bicentennial train; Milwaukee Road 261, now in Minneapolis and operated from 1993 to 2008; and Nickel Plate 765, at the Fort Wayne (Indiana) Historical Society, returned to service in 2009.